-Running Man: Chuck Grassley Confirms Iowa Reelection Bid
+Running Man: 88-Year-Old Chuck Grassley Confirms Iowa Reelection Bid

 Sen. Chuck Grassley (R-IA) chose the pre-dawn hours Friday to announce he’s running for reelection in 2022 in what will be an eighth term in the upper chamber if he’s successful in Iowa’s U.S. Senate race.

-Grassley made his intentions public on Twitter around 4 a.m., with a gif of him tackling a morning run.
+Grassley, 88, made his intentions public on Twitter around 4 a.m., with a gif of him tackling a morning run.

 “It’s 4 a.m. in Iowa so I’m running.
 I do that 6 days a week.
 Before I start the day I want you to know what Barbara and I have decided,” Grassley tweeted.
 “I’m running for re-election—a lot more to do, for Iowa.
 We ask and will work for your support.
 Will you join us?”